yojaltwebadmin/yojaltwebadmin/publications.md

 ## Accents Asia

 * If we’re the most recent to publish an issue, our issue is [here](https://www.accentsasia.org/current-issue/)
 * All previous issues are on [this page](http://www.accentsasia.org/previous-issues/).
-Scroll down to find:

 ## Journal of Saitama City Educators